frandyjayr/Snake/README.md

 (2) Extract the files to desired location on your computer

 (3) Run the Snake.exe file (Note a warning may appear that prevents you from running the game.
-Just click "Run Anyway" to run the game);
+Just click "Run Anyway" to run the game)

 ## How To Play